Top Apple Black Friday deals of 2023 on their most popular products

 Apple just announced some major technological enhancements to its newest iMac desktop computers.
 But those model are not currently on sale (and probably won't be anytime soon).

-However, if you're willing to invest in a less powerful and older 27-inch iMac that runs using a 3.3GHz Intel i5 processor (not Apple silicone), this particular version of the iMac can be purchased for a whopping $975 off.
-This brings the price down to $1,024 -- but only for Amazon Prime members.
-Everyone else can get 43% off and pay $1,149.
+However, if you're willing to invest in a less powerful and older 27-inch iMac that runs using a 3.3GHz Intel i5 processor (not Apple silicone), this particular version of the iMac can be purchased for $1,149.
+That's a big discount off its $1,999 list price.

 This iMac is configured with 8GB of RAM and a 512GB SSD for internal storage, so it makes for a good "starter" iMac desktop computer for someone with just basic computing needs.